 But they have some options in where and how to change those smelly diaper messes.

-Buy the Changing Table of Proper Height and Width.
+Buy the Changing Table of Proper Height and Width

 Make sure there are no structural problems or exposed nails in the antique design you selected.

 Ensure the height of the table is easy for both parents to reach the diaper changing surface without stooping or stretching.

 Keep in mind all the changing supplies you need to be on-hand at the changing table.

 Ensure there are places to store all these items on the changing table you like to purchase.

-If you don’t want to spend money for a changing table or are short of space, put a changing station on top of a low dresser or another nursery surface.
+If you don’t want to spend money on a changing table or are short of space, put a changing station on top of a low dresser or another nursery surface.

 Most baby stores carry changing table pads, placed on top of the dressers to make a comfortable changing station.